succabs/website/src/content/blog/my-top-three-favourite-tech-series-of-all-time.md

 ---
 title: "Top 3 Tech Series Every Developer Should Watch"
-description: "Three essential tech series every developer should watch: drama, satire, and suspense from Halt and Catch Fire to Mr. Robot."
+description: "Three standout tech series every developer should watch — from Halt and Catch Fire’s emotional tech history to Silicon Valley’s satire and Mr. Robot’s hacking realism."
 pubDate: 2025-01-23
 updatedDate: 2025-11-12
 heroImage: "../../assets/tech-series.jpg"
 heroImageAlt: "Logos from popular tech TV series"
 author: "Arttu Nikkilä"
 tags: ["hobbies", "personal", "tech"]
-excerpt: "I'm a huge fan of good TV series and technology.
-Here are my top 3 essential tech series every developer should watch: drama, satire, and suspense from Halt and Catch Fire to Mr. Robot."
+excerpt: "Here are the top three tech series I recommend to every developer — drama, satire, and hacking suspense that capture the human side of the tech world."
 featured: true
+keywords:
+  [
+    "best tech series for developers",
+    "tech tv shows for developers",
+    "developer must watch series",
+    "Halt and Catch Fire review",
+    "Silicon Valley series review",
+    "Mr Robot hacking series",
+  ]
 ---

-## Introduction

-Over the years, a few standout series have captured my attention, each offering a unique perspective on the tech world.
-Here are my top three favorite tech series: each a gem in its own right.
+## Why Developers Should Watch These Tech Series

+Good tech series are rare.
+Great tech series — ones that are actually worth watching as a developer — are even rarer.
+These three shows stand out because they capture the emotional, chaotic, and sometimes absurd reality behind technology better than most documentaries or blog posts ever could.

+Here are my top three picks.

 ---

-## 1. Halt and Catch Fire – Emotional Innovation in the 80s
+## 1. Halt and Catch Fire — Emotional Innovation in the 80s

-Anyone who knows me well can tell that I have a fascination with the history of technology.
-From the fall of Nokia to the meteoric rise of startups, I’ve delved into it all.
-That’s why [Halt and Catch Fire](https://www.imdb.com/title/tt2543312/) resonates so deeply with me.
-Set in the 1980s and 1990s, this series immerses viewers in the lives of tech pioneers navigating the early days of the personal computer revolution and the birth of the internet.
-While it isn’t based on a true story, the familiar companies and accurate timeline lend it an almost documentary-like authenticity.

-What truly sets this show apart is its richly layered characters.
-From the enigmatic Joe MacMillan to the fiercely independent Cameron Howe, every personality is meticulously crafted.
-The series masterfully portrays the emotional highs and lows of innovation: the audacious risks, crushing failures, and exhilarating victories.
-Halt and Catch Fire doesn’t just document the evolution of technology; it peels back the curtain to reveal the human struggles behind it, making it an emotionally resonant and unforgettable narrative.
+[Halt and Catch Fire](https://www.imdb.com/title/tt2543312/) is the closest thing TV has to a love letter to the early PC revolution.
+It isn’t based on a true story, but it feels like it could be.
+The show follows tech pioneers through the 1980s and 1990s — personal computing, early networking, and the dawn of the internet.

+What makes it unforgettable:

+- Characters who feel human, flawed, and ambitious
+- Emotional storytelling grounded in real tech history
+- A genuine portrayal of innovation: messy, risky, and full of setbacks
+- Familiar references to companies, hardware, and timelines

+It’s not just a tech show.
+It’s a story about building things that matter — and what it costs.

+If you’re fascinated by tech history or love the “why” behind products, you’ll connect with this one instantly.

 ---

-## 2. Silicon Valley – Satire That Hits Home
+## 2. Silicon Valley — Startup Culture as Comedy (and Pain)

-For a lighter yet equally insightful take on the tech world, [Silicon Valley](https://www.imdb.com/title/tt2575988/) reigns supreme.
-This brilliantly hilarious series chronicles the rise (and frequent faceplants) of Richard Hendricks and his ragtag team as they navigate the cutthroat ecosystem of startups in Silicon Valley with their brainchild, Pied Piper.
+[Silicon Valley](https://www.imdb.com/title/tt2575988/) is the funniest, most painfully accurate depiction of startup life you’ll find.
+It follows Richard Hendricks and the Pied Piper team as they try to build a company inside the weird ecosystem that is Silicon Valley.

-What makes Silicon Valley so delightful is its razor-sharp satire.
-The show brilliantly skewers the eccentricities of startup culture, from the cringe-worthy pitches to the egotistical tech moguls, all while delivering biting commentary on the challenges of building a company.
-Beneath the absurdity lies a relatable core: the dream of creating something meaningful against seemingly insurmountable odds.
-Whether you’re in tech or not, the show’s clever humor and astute observations make it an absolute must-watch.
+Why it works:

+- Razor-sharp satire of tech giants, VCs, founders, and buzzwords
+- A surprisingly honest take on startup chaos
+- Memorable characters and absurd situations that feel a little too real
+- A comedic mirror to the modern tech industry, including its egos and hype cycles

+If you’ve ever worked at a startup, tried to pitch an idea, or listened to people mispronounce “algorithm” with confidence — this show hits home.

 ---

-## 3. Mr. Robot – Hacking, Identity and Surveillance
+## 3. Mr. Robot — Hacking, Identity, and the Dark Side of Tech

-[Mr. Robot](https://www.imdb.com/title/tt4158110/) offers a darker, more psychological lens on the tech world.
-This gripping series follows Elliot Alderson, a brilliant but troubled cybersecurity engineer who becomes entangled in a global hacking conspiracy spearheaded by the enigmatic Mr. Robot.

-What captivates me about Mr. Robot is its intricate and audacious storytelling.
-The show fearlessly delves into themes like corporate greed, pervasive surveillance, and the fight for digital autonomy, all wrapped in a visually stunning and atmospheric package.
-Rami Malek’s portrayal of Elliot is nothing short of a revelation, perfectly capturing the character’s fragility and genius.
-The hacking sequences—astonishingly realistic—add a layer of authenticity seldom seen in television.
-And let’s not overlook the haunting soundtrack, which amplifies the show’s intensity and lingers long after the final scene.
+[Mr. Robot](https://www.imdb.com/title/tt4158110/) offers a completely different angle: psychological drama wrapped in realistic hacking and cybersecurity.

+Why it stands out:

+- Rami Malek’s portrayal of Elliot is intense, fragile, and brilliant
+- Hyper-realistic hacking sequences and cybersecurity concepts
+- Themes of surveillance, digital autonomy, and corporate power
+- One of the boldest visual and narrative styles in modern TV

+This is the show that actually gets the technical details right — terminal commands, exploits, and all.
+It’s dark, atmospheric, and thought-provoking in a way few tech shows attempt.

 ---

-## What These Tech Series Say About the Tech World
+## What These Series Reveal About the Tech World

-Each of these series brings something unique to the table.
-Halt and Catch Fire delves deep into the emotional and innovative odyssey of tech trailblazers.
-Silicon Valley serves up laughs while offering a scathing yet insightful critique of startup culture.
-Meanwhile, Mr. Robot fearlessly explores the darker, more subversive dimensions of technology, weaving a narrative that is as thought-provoking as it is thrilling.
-Together, they offer a vivid tapestry of stories about the intersection of humanity and innovation, making them essential viewing for anyone captivated by the tech world.
+Together, these three shows cover a surprising amount of ground:

+- **Halt and Catch Fire** → the emotional side of innovation
+- **Silicon Valley** → the absurdity of startup culture
+- **Mr. Robot** → the uncomfortable truths about cybersecurity and modern surveillance

+Each one reflects a different part of tech — history, culture, and the underground.
+As a developer, they remind you that tech isn’t just about tools or code.
+It’s about the people, motivations, mistakes, and pressures behind the screen.

 ---

-### Key Takeaways from These Tech Shows
+## Key Takeaways

-- The history of tech is as emotional and chaotic as it is innovative
+- Tech history is full of emotion, ego, chaos, and genuine breakthroughs
-- Startup culture is both absurd and inspiring - and worth laughing at
+- Startup culture is both inspiring and ridiculous — sometimes in the same scene
-- Cybersecurity and surveillance aren’t just buzzwords - they’re modern realities
-- Fictional stories can often teach more than technical blogs about what it means to build, fail, and persist

----

-Updated on 12.11.2025: Added links to the shows, updated wording.
+- Cybersecurity is far more real and human than most shows portray
+- Fiction can teach you more about the mindset behind building things than any tutorial

+If you haven’t seen these yet, they’re worth the time — not just as entertainment, but as stories that shape how you see the tech world.